Handsome Lake: Name

-Handsome Lake's name is transcribed differently in the languages of the Six Nations: Cayuga language: Sganyadái:yo; Oneida language: Skanatalihyo; Mohawk language: Skaniadario; Tuscarora language: Θkanyatararí•yau•; historically recorded also as Ganioda'yo, Ganiodaio, Conudiu, Conudiu, Ga-Nyah-Di-Yoh, and Kaniatario.
+The name was historically recorded also as Ganioda'yo, Ganiodaio, Conudiu, Conudiu, Ga-Nyah-Di-Yoh, and Kaniatario.

 Early life

-Handsome Lake was born as Hadawa'ko ("Shaking Snow") around 1735 in the Seneca village of Canawaugus, on the Genesee River near present-day Avon, New York.
-Very little is known of his parents; his mother, Gahonnoneh, later had an affair with a Dutch fur trader and gunsmith, resulting in the birth of Handsome Lake's half-brother, Cornplanter.
-Handsome Lake was born into the Wolf clan of his mother, as the Iroquois have a matrilineal kinship system.
+Handsome Lake was born as Hadawaʼko ("Shaking Snow") around 1735 in the Seneca village of Canawaugus, on the Genesee River near present-day Avon, New York.
+Very little is known of his parents; his mother, Gahonnoneh (Deyago'ka:heh), later had an affair with a Dutch fur trader and gunsmith, resulting in the birth of Handsome Lake's half-brother, Cornplanter.
+Handsome Lake was born into the Wolf clan of his mother, as the Haudenosaunee have a matrilineal kinship system.
 Born during a time when the Seneca nation was at its peak of prosperity through fur trading, Handsome Lake witnessed the gradual deterioration of his society.
-Other well-known relatives in Handsome Lake's family included Governor Blacksnake (thë́:wö:nyaʹs), Red Jacket (shakoyá:wa:thaʹ), and Half-Town.
+Other well-known relatives in Handsome Lake's family included Chainbreaker or Governor Blacksnake (Të́꞉wö꞉nyaʼs), Red Jacket (Shagoyá꞉wa꞉taʼ), and Half-Town.